-In a lot of cases, we might be needed to work on a pc that is connected to multiple Printers at the same time.
+In a lot of cases, we might need to work on a PC that is connected to multiple Printers at the same time.
 There also could be multiple Printer drivers.
 This could lead to confusion.
 Because the Print Preview is not controlled by Excel, rather it depends on the selected Printer in the Preview.
 The Printer returns the Preview to the Excel Print Preview.
 If the user observes the Preview on the Printer and switches to a new Printer just before the Printing, it could Print out the document in another format.
 So, the bottom line is to use the same Printer for Preview and Print.

 Solution 3: Check Printer Driver

 Check to see whether you have the latest and greatest Windows Printer drivers installed for your Printer.
-To check if the latest Printer driver is available for your windows version, go to the manufacturer’s website and check for it there.
+To check if the latest Printer driver is available for your Windows version, go to the manufacturer’s website and check for it there.

 Solution 4: Avoid Wrapping Texts